By Minna Morse

 Nashville, the two places that I'd heard attracted the most talented

 musicians.
-I was so eager to have a genuine "campfire experience" that I
+I was so eager to have a genuine "campfire experience"

 didn't actually experience much at all.
-I just kept wandering from one thing
+I just kept wandering from one

 to another until finally, exhausted, I crawled into my sleeping bag.
 And